Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

     available to some users of those countries that paid for those machines.

-    It is not clear to the LUMI Support Team what the `interactive` partition, that uses dome GPU nodes, is meant for as it was introduced without informting the support.
+    It is not clear to the LUMI Support Team what the `interactive` partition, that uses dome GPU nodes, is meant for as it was introduced without informing the support.
 The resources in that partition are very limited so it is not meant for widespread use.

 -   For technically-oriented people, some more details about a partition can be obtained with